SameerBawane/Digital-Clock/README.md

-# VScode
+# Python Projects
-Contains all My VScode projects that I made.
+Contains all My VScode projects that I made in Python.
-To access these open the required folder and u get the code.
+To access these open the required folder and get the code.